JakeKandell/rubiks-cube-teacher/README.md

 # Rubiks-Cube-Teacher <img align="right" width="125" height="125" src="https://images.heb.com/is/image/HEBGrocery/000465564">

-Teaches 2-Look OLL and PLL algorithms with the help of computer vision
+Teaches 2-Look OLL and PLL for the Rubik's Cube with the help of computer vision

 # Usage